-The speed of growth of Global South’s emerging countries has quickly imposed, in recent years, new priorities in the urban agenda of this part of the world.
-In particular, the controversial relationship between the loss of local/regional identity and the modernisation is increasingly becoming a matter of great concern especially in Asia, Africa and Latin America.
-In these contexts the modernisation implies an unprecedented wave of urbanisation that is seriously threatening, in some cases, the survival as such of the traces of the past, especially the urban or rural heritage, or broadly speaking, the tangible and intangible dimensions of local cultures.
-Notwithstanding that western countries are facing similar disruptive forces the Global South requires different analytical frameworks and approaches to sustainability.
+The speed of transformation of countries in the Global South has quickly imposed, in recent years, new priorities in the urban agenda of this part of the world.
+In particular, the controversial relationship between the loss of local/regional identity and modernisation is increasingly becoming a matter of great concern especially in Asia, Africa and Latin America.
+In these contexts, new challenges, such as fast urbanization, migrations, technological innovation, health crisis, and climate change, are seriously threatening, in some cases, the survival as such of the traces of the past, especially the urban or rural heritage, or broadly speaking, the tangible and intangible dimensions of local cultures.
+Elsewhere, local cultures are persisting and adapting to new conditions, producing innovative and alternative approaches to planning and design that deserves attention.

-The series, which is grounded in the urban planning theory and practice is open to cross-disciplinary contributions and will welcome books on the Global South that deal with:
+The series, which is grounded in the theory and practice of urban planning and design, is open to cross-disciplinary contributions and will welcome books on the Global South that deal with:

 March 04, 2020

 Heritage Sites in Contemporary China: Cultural Policies and Management Practices focuses on cultural heritage policies in China emerging in the period of the 11th and 12th Five Year Plans.
 Various important Chinese sites across China are investigated, including Luoyang Sui, Daming Gong, Niuheliang,...

 Over the past few decades, Japan has faced severe earthquake disasters, an increasing aging population, declining birth rates, and widening social disparities.
 These issues have served to highlight gaps left by top-down governance approaches and the urgent need to create resilient societies using ...